thoth-station/jupyterlab-requirements/README.md

 # Horus: jupyterlab-requirements CLI

-As of `v0.9.0` jupyterlab-requirements support a CLI that can be used for automation processes, called `Horus`, another Egyptian God, part of Thoth family.
+As of [v0.9.0](https://youtu.be/fW0YKugL26g) jupyterlab-requirements supports a CLI that can be used for automation processes, called `Horus`, another Egyptian God, part of Thoth family.

 ## Check notebook metadata content about dependencies